 What is Paychex?

-With Paychex, businesses can offer their employees a variety of payment methods, such as direct deposit, paper checks and payroll cards.
-The solution also makes it easy for each employee to choose the sequence or frequency in which they want to be paid, as there are options for weekly, biweekly and monthly payments.
+With Paychex Flex, businesses can offer their employees a variety of payment methods, such as direct deposit, paper checks and payroll cards.
+The payroll solution also makes it easy for each employee to choose the sequence or frequency in which they want to be paid, as there are options for weekly, biweekly and monthly payments.

 Payroll processing is at the core of Paychex’s services.
-The platform can help businesses handle payment processes by calculating hourly rates, pay rates, commissions and other additions to employees’ base pay.
-Paychex’s pre-check feature allows employees to review their scheduled payments to reduce payment-related issues (Figure A).
+It automatically calculates paychecks for both hourly and salaried employees, deducts taxes, and lets you pay employees through a variety of methods.
+Paychex’s precheck feature allows employees to review their scheduled payments to reduce payment-related issues.

 Paychex offers flexible payment options through direct deposit, paper checks and prepaid cards.
 For businesses that still offer their employers paper check payments, Paychex provides a Readychex service to make this work.
 There is also an on-demand pay option, also known as earned wage access, that allows employees access to their wages when needed without waiting for the next payroll cycle (Figure B).

-Paychex offers business insurance solutions that provide comprehensive coverage for your properties, organizations and employees.
+Paychex offers add-on business insurance solutions that provide comprehensive coverage for your properties, organizations and employees.
 Some of the areas covered are cyber liability insurance, employment practices liability insurance, commercial auto insurance and commercial property insurance.
-Figure C shows an example of an employee benefits dashboard in Paychex.

 Pros and cons of Paychex